grokking-vietnam/workshop/be002/practice.md

 ## Summary

+### Ideal use cases for Cassandra
+- Writes exceed reads by a large margin.
+- Data is rarely updated and when updates are made they are idempotent.
+- Read Access is by a known primary key.
+- Data can be partitioned via a key that allows the database to be spread evenly across multiple nodes.
+- There is no need for joins or aggregates.

 ### Wrong use cases for Cassandra
 - Tables have multiple access paths.
 Example: lots of secondary indexes.
 - The application depends on identifying rows with sequential values.
 MySQL autoincrement or Oracle sequences.